Protecting Salmon and Orcas from Puget Sound Wastewater Pollution

 Case Overview

-Working with four nonprofit environmental organizations — Puget Soundkeeper Alliance, RE Sources, Toxic-Free Future, and Waste Action Project — Earthjustice is advocating for more stringent pollution controls for the wastewater treatment plant to help protect salmon, orcas, and people.
-We’re asking the Department of Ecology to require the plant and its industrial users to do more to reduce three main pollution streams that are known to be harmful to aquatic wildlife and humans.
+Working with four nonprofit environmental organizations — Puget Soundkeeper Alliance, RE Sources, Toxic-Free Future, and Waste Action Project — Earthjustice advocated for more stringent pollution controls for the wastewater treatment plant to help protect salmon, orcas, and people.
+In comments we submitted to the Washington Department of Ecology in January 2024, we asked Ecology to require the plant and its industrial users to do more to reduce three main pollution streams that are known to be harmful to aquatic wildlife and humans.

 - Discharges of PBDEs (polybrominated diphenyl ethels): These chemical compounds used in flame retardants in consumer and industrial products including textiles, foam, insulation, and plastics are known to persist in the environment and accumulate in the bodies of wildlife and people.
 While many uses of PBDEs have been largely phased out, these chemicals continue to be found in discharges from the plant and its industrial users.
 Scientific research has identified a hot spot of these chemicals in the lower Snohomish River that is harming salmon by suppressing their immune systems and increasing their susceptibility to disease.
 Decreased salmon populations in turn affect orcas, whose main prey is Chinook salmon.